 N-iX: 21 years of experience powered by 2,200 experts and engineering excellence

-• N-iX is a global software solutions and engineering services company that helps world’s leading organizations turn challenges into lasting business value, operational efficiency, and revenue growth using modern technology.
+• N-iX is a global software solutions and engineering services company that helps the world’s leading organizations turn challenges into lasting business value, operational efficiency, and revenue growth using modern technology.

 • We offer expert solutions in cloud, data analytics, embedded software, IoT, AI, machine learning, and other tech domains.